Helpful Tips for Breastfeeding Mothers

-- It helps your uterus return to its pre-pregnancy size and reduces post-delivery bleeding.
+- It can help your uterus return to its pre-pregnancy size and reduces post-delivery bleeding.

-- It may reduce your risk of postpartum depression and breast and ovarian cancer.
+- It may reduce your risk of postpartum depression, breast and ovarian cancer.

 - It can delay the return of your period (although you should still use some form of birth control when you resume intercourse).

-- It's quick and easy for both yourself and the baby when he or she is unsettled.
-No fussing round making formula or sterilizing bottles.
+- It can be quick and easy for both yourself and the baby when they are unsettled.
+No fussing round making formula or sterilising bottles.

 BREASTFEEDING IS A LEARNED PROCESS.
 NO ONE (NOT EVEN BABIES) ARE BORN KNOWING HOW TO DO IT.
 DON'T BE TO HARD ON YOURSELF IF NURSING DOESN'T HAPPEN WITH EASE.
 PERSEVERE AND ASK FOR HELP WHEN NEEDED.

 - Try to breastfeed within the first hour of birth.
 This can help your uterus contract and provides that valuable colostrum.

 - Prepare for your milk to come in.
 This occurs on about the third or fourth day after birth.
 You'll know it's happened because your breasts suddenly increase several cup sizes!

 - Have a midwife or lactation consultant check how baby latches on while you're still in the hospital.
 While it might be uncomfortable when baby latches on, it shouldn't be painful.
 If it hurts badly enough to make you grimace every time, then you may not have the right position.

 - Plan to breastfeed about 8 to 12 times in every 24-hour period.
 Your baby is good at giving hunger signals: rooting around searching for your nipple; putting their hand in their mouth; and looking increasingly alert.
 Always feed on demand.